 Day 3: Juneau!
 Visiting the State House

 The Tlingit (indigenous habitants), the Russians, and finally the Americans.
 All through the town we noticed both Tlingit and Russian cultures influences.
-We noticed both ravens and eagles, important animals to the Tlingit.
+We saw ravens and eagles, important animals to the Tlingit.

 After our tour of the Alaska Capitol and failing to find a serial number on the full sized liberty bell replica, we explored more of the city.
 We visited two old Russian orthodox churches: St. Nicholas Orthodox Church and the Cathedral of the Nativity of the Blessed Virgin Mary.
 Very interesting, stay tuned for later articles about them.